okedeji/paystack-cli/readme.md

 # Paystack-cli #
 > Paystack command line

-A simple CLI tool that makes [Paystack](https://paystack.com/ " Paystack") easier for developers to intergrate.
+A simple CLI tool that makes [Paystack](https://paystack.com/ " Paystack") easier for developers to integrate.
 It outputs a file that interacts with Paystack APIs as well as its minified version if requested.

 ## Install